Alberta Williams King: Family tragedies, 1968–1969

-Death
+Murder and aftermath

-Alberta King was shot and killed on June 30, 1974, age 70, by Marcus Wayne Chenault, a 23-year-old Black man from Ohio.
+Alberta King was shot and killed on June 30, 1974, age 69, by Marcus Wayne Chenault, a 23-year-old man from Ohio.
 Chenault's mentor, Hananiah E. Israel, a Black Hebrew Israelite preacher who rejected the New Testament, castigated Black civil rights activists and church leaders as being evil and deceptive, but claimed in interviews not to have advocated violence.

 Chenault first decided to assassinate Rev. Jesse Jackson in Chicago, but cancelled the plan at the last minute.
 Two weeks later, he set out for Atlanta, where he shot Alberta King with two handguns as she sat at the organ of the Ebenezer Baptist Church.
 While Alberta was playing "The Lord's Prayer" on the church organ, Chenault stood up and yelled, "You are serving a false god," and fired his gun at her.

 Chenault said that he shot King because "all Christians are my enemies," and claimed that he had decided that Black ministers were a menace to Black people.
-He said his original target had been Martin Luther King Sr., but he had decided to shoot King's wife instead because she was near him.
+He said his original target had been Martin Luther King Sr., but he had decided to shoot King Sr.'s wife instead because she was near him.
 He also killed one of the church's deacons, Edward Boykin, in the attack and wounded retired schoolteacher Jimmie Mitchell in the neck.

 King and Boykin were rushed to the nearby Grady Memorial Hospital.
 Officials announced King was "barely alive" when she arrived at the hospital.
 Boykin was pronounced dead on arrival.
 King died shortly afterward from a gunshot wound to the right side of her head.

 Alberta King was interred at the South-View Cemetery in Atlanta.
 Martin Luther King Sr. died of a heart attack on November 11, 1984, and was interred next to her.